Connect with us

 Servicing is hard to calculate.
 As a top-of-the-line performance car, the amount you will be paying each year for servicing and parts replacement can be expected to be high.

-Assuming no major parts replacement, you should expect to pay about $5,000 a year for servicing.
-If there is a major part replacement needed, expect to spend $10,000 or more.
+Assuming no major parts need to be replaced, you should expect to pay about $5,000 per year for servicing.
+If a major part replacement is needed, expect to spend $10,000 or more.

 Annual cost: About $5,000 (if no major problem)